-This article was compiled by FMC Treasurer, Phil Glasson.
+This article was compiled by former FMC Treasurer, Phil Glasson.
 If you or your club wants to add to this resource, or assist us building resources about any topic for the Outdoor Community, then drop us a line!

 Audit is a very structured process which can only be done by qualified auditors and will cost money.
 It is overkill for any tramping club !